ro-berto/build/scripts/slave/README.recipes.md

     will be used.
   chromium_config: The chromium config object to use.
 If not provided,
     self.c will be used.
+  use_goma: Whether goma is needed or not.
+If use_goma=True but not yet
+    installed, it will run ensure_goma to install goma client.
   additional_args: Any args to the mb script besodes those for setting the
     master, builder and the path to the config file.
   **kwargs: Additional arguments to be forwarded onto the python API.